-In 2009, based on the comparison to our peer group allocation of performance-based compensation, the Compensation Committee determined that two-thirds of the economic value of the restricted stock awarded to our officers and five other senior managers be based on meeting certain performance criteria.
+In 2010, based on the comparison to our peer group allocation of performance-based compensation, the Compensation Committee determined that two-thirds of the economic value of the restricted stock awarded to our officers and three other senior managers be based on meeting certain performance criteria.
 Our performance-based equity compensation links the award of restricted stock to the achievement of performance targets relative to the performance of our peers.
-In 2009, the peer group used to determine our achievements, relative to our peers, for performance-based restricted stock awards is the same as our compensation comparator group of 11 oilfield service and equipment companies for named executive officers.
-In 2009, we compared our performance with the following companies:
+In 2010, the peer group used to determine our achievements, relative to our peers, for performance-based restricted stock awards consisted of nine oilfield service and equipment companies.
+In 2010, we compared our performance with the following companies:

-Baker Hughes Incorporated (BHI) BJ Services Company (BJS) Cameron International Corporation (CAM) Global Industries, Ltd. (GLBL) Halliburton Company (HAL) National Oilwell Varco, Inc. (NOV) Noble Corporation( NE) Oceaneering International, Inc. (OII) Smith International, Inc. (SII) Tidewater, Inc. (TDW) Weatherford International Ltd. (WFT)
+Baker Hughes Incorporated (BHI) Cameron International Corporation (CAM) Global Industries, Ltd. (GLBL) Halliburton Company (HAL) National Oilwell Varco, Inc. (NOV) Noble Corporation (NE) Oceaneering International, Inc. (OII) Tidewater Inc. (TDW) Weatherford International Ltd. (WFT)